mrkev/retumble/README.md

 ### Use a theme on tumblr.com

-`spur ready | pbcopy` (On macOS, use linux/windows own clipboard commands if that's what you're on)
+`spur ready | pbcopy`

+(^ On macOS, use linux/windows own clipboard commands if that's what you're on)

 The `ready` command will dump the theme nicely packaged in some HTML.
 Paste this on your "custom html" customization option as you would with any other theme file.